TheProfs/pdf-to-image/README.md

 # Run linter
 $ npm run lint

-# - Transpile src/pdf-to-image.js from ES2016 -> ES5
+# - Transpile src/pdf-to-image.js from ES2016 -> ES5 and..
-# - Bundle it together with all .js files in /lib and put it in dist/
+# - Bundle it together with all .js files in src/lib/ and put it in dist/
 $ npm run build
 ```